stijsseling/community-widgets/README.md

 * [Random fact](widgets/random-fact-by-svilenmarkov/README.md) by @svilenmarkov - show a random fact
 * [Restic snapshot](https://github.com/not-first/restic-glance-extension) by @not-first - show the most recent snapshot and storage stats of a restic repo
 * [Steam specials](widgets/steam-specials-by-svilenmarkov/README.md) by @svilenmarkov - show a list of discounted games on Steam
+* [Uptime Kuma](https://github.com/not-first/uptime-kuma-glance-extension/) by @not-first - show the status of Uptime Kuma services on a status page